FDA-Approved Weight Loss Drugs: Can They Help You?

 - Follow the recommended dose escalation schedule to reduce the likelihood of stomach side effects like nausea.

 - If a patient cannot tolerate the 3 mg dose, Saxenda should be discontinued, as effectiveness has not been shown at lower doses.

 Alli: A Lower-Dose, OTC Version of Prescription Xenical

-Clinical trials have only shown it to be modestly effective; in general, a weight loss of 3 to 5 pounds per year would be expected over and above what you might lose from dieting and exercise alone.
+Clinical trials have only shown it to be only modestly effective; in general, a weight loss of 3 to 5 lb per year would be expected over and above what you might lose from dieting and exercise alone.

 Alli: Use and Side Effects